Tlf/tlf/doc/Manual.md

 ### Importing Cabrillo

-An existing Cabrillo file can be imported by starting Tlf with the "-i" option.
-The Cabrillo file must be called YOURCALL.cbr, which is the standard naming convention for Tlf.
-In this case, Tlf reads the configuration and rule files, so the scoring and multipliers will be used as your config describes.
-Your config also describes the CABRILLO format, that Tlf uses to parse the log to handle the fields correctly.
+An existing Cabrillo file can be imported by starting TLF with the "-i" option.
+The Cabrillo file must be called YOURCALL.cbr, which is the standard naming convention for TLF.
+In this case, TLF reads the configuration and rule files, so the scoring and multipliers will be used as your config describes.
+Your config also describes the CABRILLO format, that TLF uses to parse the log to handle the fields correctly.

 The output file(s) will IMPORT_contest.log, where the contest is the name of contest in your rule/config file.
 Eg. my Cabrillo is HA2OS.cbr, which must be in the current directory.
-After the import, the result is IMPORT_cqww.log (if the contest name is cqww), so the Tlf doesn't write over the existing logfile.
+After the import, the result is IMPORT_cqww.log (if the contest name is cqww), so the TLF doesn't write over the existing logfile.

 If you want to use the new, imported file, you have to move the old one, and rename the imported file.